alecbcs/fly-nextcloud/README.md

 Host YOURNAME.fly.dev not found: 3(NXDOMAIN)
 ```

-that means your name is available!
+that means your chosen name is available.

 ### Deploying Nextcloud
 #### GitHub Workflow (Recommended)